wp-plugins/bulletproof-security/readme.txt

 = What do I do if I cannot log back into my website due to an htaccess file problem? =

-If you accidentally activated BulletProof Modes without first clicking the AutoMagic buttons or if you put your website in Maintenance Mode and your IP address has been changed by your ISP and you cannot log back into your website then you will need to use FTP or your Web Host Control Panel File Manager and delete the .htaccess file that BPS created in your website root folder.
-BPS website security is done purely with .htaccess website security and nothing else is modified on your website.
-So simply deleting the .htaccess file in your website root folder removes BPS website security and will allow you to log back in, use the AutoMagic buttons and activate BulletProof Mode again to protect your website again.
+If you accidentally activated BulletProof Modes without first clicking the AutoMagic buttons and/or your IP address has been changed by your
+ISP and you cannot log back into your website then you will need to use FTP or your Web Host Control Panel File Manager and delete the .htaccess files that BPS creates in your website root folder and your wp-admin folder.
+BPS .htaccess website security is done purely with .htaccess website security files and nothing else is modified on your website.
+So simply deleting the .htaccess files in your website root folder & wp-admin folder removes BPS .htaccess website security and will allow you to log back in, use the AutoMagic buttons and activate BulletProof Modes again to protect your website again.

 = Will BulletProof Security cause my website to run slower? =